cjdbarlow/bedside-notebook/anaesthesia/neuro/aneurysm.md

 Cerebroprotection:
-* May be requested if:
-	* Clipping a major vessel
+* May be requested if placing temporary clip on a major vessel
+* Goal is to maintain cerebral perfusion by collateral vessels
+* Gentle elevation in BP desirable

+Aneurysmal rupture:
+* Disastrous
+* Requires urgent surgical control of source
+* Anaesthetic goals
+	* Hypotension
+	Achieve with whatever is to hand, options include:
+		* Propofol
+		* Remifentanil
-	* Aneurysmal rupture
+		* Thiopentone
-* Thiopentone 3-5mg/kg bolus, then 3-5mg/kg/hr, targeted to burst suppression
+		3-5mg/kg bolus, then 3-5mg/kg/hr, targeted to burst suppression.
+		* Esmolol
+		* Labetalol
+		* Adenosine

 ###Surgical Stages
 * Craniotomy
 * Dissection and exposure of aneurysm
 Delicate - **ensure immobility**.
-* Temporary clipping of vessels supplying aneurysm
+* Potential temporary clipping of vessels supplying aneurysm
-Neuroprotection may be required.
 * Clipping of aneurysm
 Multiple clips may be applied.
-* Aspiration of aneurysm
+* Potential aspiration of aneurysm
 To ensure that there is no further flow to the lesion.

 ##Postoperative
 May require ICU care if: